aa1874/aa1874site/_stories/latihan.md

 ---
 layout: story
 title: Latihan
-headline: Cerpen tantang militerisme dan patriotisme
+headline: Cerpen tentang militerisme dan patriotisme
 ---

 *This story is in Indonesian as this was meant for a school competition.*